 Breastfeeding may be challenging, especially for a brand new mom.
-Dr. Gemina Rameau and Dr. Jean- Bapiste at East Pompano Pediatrics in Pompano Beach, FL is ready to provide the Lactation Support that moms and babies need.
+Dr. Gemina Rameau, Dr. Jean- Bapiste, and Jency Godoy, MSN, RN, APRN, CPNP, at East Pompano Pediatrics in Pompano Beach, FL are ready to provide the Lactation Support that moms and babies need.

 For several days after the baby is born, the mother will produce colostrum.
 Colostrum is a type of "pre-milk" that can vary in consistency.
 For some women, it is thicker than regular breast milk and may even be yellowish.
 For other women, it is very thin and watery.
 Each woman is unique.
 Regardless of what the colostrum looks like, it has a number of protective properties.
 It has antibacterial substances and can boost the baby's immune system.
 These properties are not present in formula, so colostrum is very important for the new baby.
 Colostrum flows very slowly so that the baby can learn how to nurse properly before the milk comes in.
 Most mothers notice the transition from colostrum to milk at around the 3 or 4-day mark after the baby is born, although it can take longer.
 If milk hasn't come in after 3 to 4 days, moms should check with their lactation support specialist.